AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 The main objective is for the drone to reach the exact location of the target, or at least to get the closest possible to it.

-Most important files are : main, dronecmds, best_episode_commands.
+Most important files are : main.py, dronecmds.py, best_episode_commands.py